 Over the years one of the common frustrations women have voiced is that they wish they had known that their eggs were aging at a faster rate than normal.
 With the advancements in egg freezing using an exciting new technique called vitrification (flash-freezing method), more women would benefit from knowing the status of their egg quality as early as feasible.
 Women whose eggs are still viable can consider delaying starting their families depending on their age.
 Women whose eggs have a decrease in quality or quantity may consider preserving their fertility by freezing eggs or embryos before further compromise occurs based on age or other medical factors.
 CCRM was one of the earliest programs to adopt the vitrification process in the United States.

 There are also women whose mother or siblings have experienced infertility and were diagnosed with decreased egg quality or quantity at a young age.
 These women would also benefit greatly from understanding their egg health early in their lives.

 CCRM offers women of child-bearing age an opportunity to determine the current status of their ovarian reserve through CCRM’s Fertility Assessment Program.
 In order to qualify, women must be under the age of 40, not planning to conceive within the next six months, and desire information about her current fertility status.

-Women who are on birth control pills will need to discontinue the pill for one menstrual cycle before the testing is completed.
-You can meet with the physician first before you stop the pill if you are uncomfortable stopping the birth control pills prior to your first consult.
+Women who on the pill will need to discontinue them for one menstrual cycle before the testing is completed.
+You can meet with the physician first before you stop the pill if you are uncomfortable stopping the pill prior to your first consult.
 In addition, you should consider an alternative, non-hormonal form of contraception if you are sexually active such as condoms to prevent pregnancy.

 The following services are included in CCRM’s fertility assessment program: